Markvanderuit/metameric_dev/README.md

 This repository contains the source code of our spectral uplifting editor, which accompanies our recent paper "**Controlled Spectral Uplifting for Indirect-Light-Metamerism**" (link to [proceedings](https://dx.doi.org/https://doi.org/10.1145/3680528.3687698), [university page](http://graphics.tudelft.nl/Publications-new/2024/RE24), [author page](https://markvanderuit.nl/publications/2024-11-19-paper-spectral)), presented at Siggraph Asia 2024.

-With this editor, we provide an example of how artist-controllable spectral uplifting might be a great addition to the artist toolbox.
-Our method allows us to use (and, frankly, misuse) spectral metamerism.
-In a spectral renderer with spectral uplifting, color occurs at the camera, while the actual color behavior of objects can be extremely underdetermined.
-We happily use this problem to control the color appearance of objects under indirect illumination, while keeping the RGB input data intact.
-For complete details on how this works, check out our paper, and feel free to contact one of the authors ([Mark van de Ruit](https://www.markvanderuit.nl), [Elmar Eisemann](https://graphics.tudelft.nl/~eisemann/)) if you have questions.
+With this demo editor, we show how artist-controllable spectral uplifting might be a great addition to the artist toolbox.
+Our method allows us to use (and misuse) spectral metamerism.
+In a spectral renderer with spectral uplifting, color occurs at the camera.
+The actual color behavior of objects is extremely underdetermined.
+We happily use this property to change the uplifted appearance of objects under complex indirect illumination, while keeping the RGB input intact.

-We include several [example scenes](./tree/main/scenes), and provide windows/linux builds (that might even work sometimes!) on the [releases page](./releases/latest).
+We include several [example scenes](./tree/main/scenes) with different spectral behaviors, and provide windows/linux builds (that might even work sometimes!) on the [releases page](./releases/latest).

+For full details on how our method works, check out the paper, and feel free to contact one of the authors ([Mark van de Ruit](https://www.markvanderuit.nl), [Elmar Eisemann](https://graphics.tudelft.nl/~eisemann/)) if you have questions.

 ![teaser_2](/resources//assets/teaser_2.png)